elotroalex/chiens/_texts/translation.md

 - I am pure waiting, I wait
 - I walk on the eggshells of precious moments
 - Oh, fragile paths, stubborn and certain,
-- of my kingdom which is and is not yet.
+- of my kingdom which is and is yet not.

 ---